jwt/ruby-jwt/README.md

 ### JSON Web Key (JWK)

 JWK is a JSON structure representing a cryptographic key.
-Currently only supports RSA public keys.
+Currently only supports RSA, EC and HMAC keys.

 ```ruby
 jwk = JWT::JWK.new(OpenSSL::PKey::RSA.new(2048), "optional-kid")